Ikergune/firos/doc/install/install.md

 **Note**:

--   FIROS uses a git submodule (which is required to run properly).
+-   FIROS uses git submodules (which is required to run properly).
 Newer versions of git can clone submodules via the `--recursive` option
--   Also check whether your local submodule-folder (currently in `firos/include`) contains files to be sure that everything was cloned.
+-   Also check whether your local submodule-folder (currently in `firos/include/FiwareObjectConvert` amd `firos/include/genpy`) contains files to be sure that everything was cloned.

 ## Basic Configuration of FIROS